Veeam Backup & Replication has the following limitations for cloud repository usage:

 If the SP plans to use Dell EMC Data Domain as a cloud repository, it is strongly recommended that the SP informs tenants about limitations for the backup chain length.

 - ExaGrid deduplicating appliances achieve less deduplication when multi-task processing takes place within a backup job: processing only a single task at a time within each backup job produces the best deduplication.
 If the SP decides to use ExaGrid as a cloud repository, all tasks executed within a backup job should be processed sequentially, one by one.
-To do this, the SP can limit the maximum concurrent tasks to 1 in the properties of cloud repositories used with ExaGrid appliances.
+To achieve this, the SP can do the following:

 - The ExaGrid appliance can receive many concurrent backup jobs, with one of the highest ingest rates in the market.
 To accomplish maximum ingest (hence shortest backup times), the tenant can configure multiple backup jobs, each with its own cloud repository; these jobs can then be scheduled to run concurrently.